jwadolowski/cookbook-cq/README.md

   <tr>
     <td><tt>recursive_install</tt></td>
     <td>Boolean</td>
-    <td>Wheter to use recursive flag when installing packages (required for
+    <td>Whether to use recursive flag when installing packages (required for
     service packs and some hotfixes).
 Applies only to install action</td>
   </tr>
   <tr>